Algorithms for Distance Problems in Continuous Graphs: Diameter in continuous graphs of bounded treewidth

-In $p(i;a)$ and $I(i;b)$ we remove the $i$-th coordinate, as it does not provide any information.
+In $p(i;a)$ and $I(i;b)$ we remove the $i$-th coordinate, which has value zero or does not provide any information, respectively.
 We use the same notation for the resulting objects, now in $\mathbb{R}^{k-1}$.
-It has been noted~\cite{CABELLO2009815,BHM20,Cabello22} that the point $p(i;a)$ lies in the rectangle $R(i;b)$ if and only if $\varphi(i;a,b)$ holds.
+It has been shown~\cite{CABELLO2009815,BHM20,Cabello22} that the point $p(i;a)$ lies in the rectangle $R(i;b)$ if and only if $\varphi(i;a,b)$ holds.
+Now, we do something similar for $\Phi(\kappa; a_0,a_1,b_0,b_1)$.